American business and employment-focused social platform, Microsoft subsidiary.

 The platform occupies an ironic position in the AI employment story: it is the primary venue where laid-off workers announce their departures and search for new roles, while simultaneously being an employer that is itself cutting staff in response to AI productivity gains and the same efficiency pressure affecting its member base.

-On 13 May 2026, LinkedIn cut roles across its engineering, product, and marketing functions.
-The cuts were disclosed as part of Microsoft's broader AI-driven restructuring programme, confirmed by CFO Amy Hood's FY2027 headcount decline guidance on the May earnings call.
+LinkedIn occupies an uncomfortable dual role in the AI employment story.
+On 13 May 2026, it cut roles across engineering, product, and marketing as part of Microsoft's broader AI-driven restructuring programme, confirmed by CFO Amy Hood's FY2027 headcount decline guidance.
+Its laid-off engineers now search for new roles on the same platform they helped build.